Finding Contentment in a Discontented World

 Even so, I have noticed one thing, at least, that is good.
 It is good for people to eat, drink, and enjoy their work under the sun during the short life God has given them, and to accept their lot in life.
 19 And it is a good thing to receive wealth from God and the good health to enjoy it.
 To enjoy your work and accept your lot in life—this is indeed a gift from God.
 Ecclesiastes 5:18-19 (NLT)

 Some of us are so engrossed in the pursuit of what we do not have that we fail to enjoy and appreciate what we do have.
-What a waste.
-I could lament that our church has never grown very large or I can rejoice in the wonderful family of friends that we have become.
-We can see life as a glass half empty or half full.
+What a waste!

-Contentment begins with appreciation for what we have.
+Contentment begins with appreciation for what God has given to us.

-That is a huge key to relational happiness as well.
-It is a very grave mistake to focus on another person’s faults because, if we are not careful, that is all we will be able to see.
+This is a huge key to relational happiness as well.
+It is a serious mistake to focus on another person’s faults because, if we are not careful, that is all we will be able to see.
 Likewise, we can fault find at work and at church.
-It never ends well because we always reap what we sow.
+Faultfinding never ends well because we always reap what we sow.
+(Galatians 6:7)

-When we know we are loved and make it our goal to love others, we find a large measure of contentment.
+When we know this, it enables us to make it our goal to love others, which increases our level of contentment.

 John wrote about this in his first letter.